-Romania's Carpathians hold the largest wolf population in the European Union, estimated at 2,500–3,000 individuals.
-The Retezat, Bucegi, and Fagaras mountain ranges are the core territories, and winter tracking in snow-covered valleys around Zărnești, Sinaia, and Toplița regularly turns up fresh wolf sign.
-Local naturalist guides familiar with pack territories run dawn transects with realistic sighting odds.
-The same forests also shelter Europe's largest brown bear population, making this a unique dual-species destination.
+Romania's Carpathians hold the largest wolf population in the European Union, estimated at 2,500 to 3,000 individuals across Retezat, Bucegi, and Fagaras mountain ranges.
+Winter tracking in snow-covered valleys around Zărnești, Sinaia, and Toplița regularly turns up fresh wolf sign, and local naturalist guides run dawn transects with realistic sighting odds on active pack corridors.
+The same forests shelter Europe's largest brown bear population, making this a unique dual-species trekking destination within hours of Bucharest.

 Gray Wolf in Carpathian Mountains, Romania